NetQIR/netqir-spec/docs/source/netqir_spec/examples.rst

 protocol.
 But this flag could represent a barrier for compiler optimizations, because in order to determine which is the protocol it should know the value of the aforementioned flag.
 This could be a problem when the flag is not a constant.

+The use of these directives is exactly the same as the previous ones, the only difference is that the programmer has the control over the protocol used for the communication.
+But the actual code is exactly the same except for the directive name.

 Collective communication
 ========================

+After seing the most basic communication directives, i.e. sending and receiving information between two different parties, we are going to see how collective communication works in NetQIR.
+This type of communication represents a one to many, or vice versa, way of communicating, where one party sends information to all the others or all the parties send information to one.

+This is pretty common in classical computing with, for example, MPI directives such as ``MPI_Gather``, ``MPI_Scatter``, ``MPI_Bcast``, etc.
+This are operations that, nevertheless, are not directly translatable to quantum computing.
+There are several reasons for that, but the most important one is the non-cloning theorem.
+The fact that a quantum state cannot be copied eliminates the possibility of getting a broadcast operation understood as the classical one: one party sends a copy of the information to all the others.

+This is why the :ref:`Collective communication <collective_communication>` section has introduced several functions that adapt the collective communication paradigm to quantum computing.
+These functions are the targets of the following examples.